MrSquirrely/SquirrelyConverter/README.md

 ## Change Log
     V0.6:
-        - Removed Encoding all together
+        - Removed Decoding all together
         - Added WebM Support
         - Moved all code into the Utils class
         - Changed Icon